Backways Cove, Denis Point and Trebarwith Strand Circular Walk

-- Go through the kissing gate, next to the gate, and follow the path to a waymark beside the stream.
+- Go through the kissing gate next to the gate and follow the path to a waymark beside the stream.

-The river valley to the left is hanging valley, cut short of sloping into the sea due to erosion of the cliffs by the powerful Atlantic waves.
+The river valley to the left is a hanging valley, cut short of sloping into the sea due to erosion of the cliffs by the powerful Atlantic waves.

 The valley above Backways Cove is located just below Trebarwith Village, to the south of Trebarwith Strand.
 It is rich in wildflowers and heathland butterflies.
 Notably a species of wild Camomile grows here which is rare in the rest of the country.
 There is a story that a cow once went missing for 3 days at Backways Cove and reappeared staggering drunkenly after gorging on Camomile; a chemical within Camomile is known to be an intoxicant in animals if ingested in large quantities, so there may be some truth in this!

 The path, leading uphill to the right, goes to the slate quarries.